albertnis/albert.nz/content/blog/north-west-circuit/index.md

 tags: [adventures]
 ---

 Stewart Island's North West Circuit track provides a walk like no other.
-Even a speedy hiker will take 7 days to complete this walk.
+Even a speedy hiker will take 7 days to complete this loop.
 Those with plenty of spare time may combine it with the Southern Circuit for a 12-16 day doozy.
 In the 10 days we took to complete the one circuit, we trekked through undulating damp bush, traversed remote beaches and experienced all types of weather within the span of a single day.
 It's a rewarding challenge that for many people will push the limits of their self-sufficiency.

 ## Flora and fauna